-Honors recognition at graduation is awarded to students who earn a 3.0 grade point average or higher.
-High Honors recognition at graduation is awarded to students who earn a 3.5 grade point average (GPA) or higher.
+Honor Roll recognition is awarded to students who earn a 3.0 grade point average or higher.
+Principal's Honor Roll is awarded to students who earn a 4.0 grade point average (GPA) or higher.
+High Honors recognition is awarded to students who earn a 3.5-3.99 GPA.
+Honor Roll recognition is awarded to students who earn a 3.0-3.49 GPA.
 Honor Rolls are compiled at the end of each semester.